livz/livz.github.io/_posts/2017-09-17-hacking-gnome-minesweeper.md

 ```

 ## CSS beautification
 A very nice feature of gtk-parasite is that it allows us to apply CSS styles globally per application or individually to each of its elements.
-GNOME developer center provides a nice [overview of CSS features supported in GTK+](https://developer.gnome.org/gtk3/stable/chap-css-overview.html).
+GNOME developer center provides a good [overview of CSS features supported in GTK+](https://developer.gnome.org/gtk3/stable/chap-css-overview.html).

-* In this case we need a way to apply a style to an invidual _Tile_, identified by its [x,y] coordinates.
+* In this case we need a way to apply a style to an invidual _**Tile**_, identified by its [x,y] coordinates.
 For this we need to identify which child number each tile has, then apply the style _to n-th child_.
-For example to apply a CSS to the element on (0, 1), we would do the following:
+For example to apply a CSS to the element at [0, 1], we would do the following:

 ```css
 .button:nth-child(1) {